martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ![Histograms of statistical distribution of contextual versions of area covered by neighbouring cells.
 Interquartile mean (top left), interquartile range (top right) interdecile Theil index (bottom left), Simpson index (bottom right).](source/figures/ch7/detail_mdcAre.pdf "Histograms of contextual area covered by cells"){#fig:detail_mdcAre width=100%}

 Initially exponential distribution of *area covered by neighbouring cells* remains exponential in both IQ mean and IQ range cases (figure \ref{fig:detail_mdcAre}).
 Theil index is also exponential, although the curve is not so unequal.
 Simpson index is significantly different from all three.
-The HeatTail binning used within the calculation is tailored to exponential distributions and resulting Simpson diversity is then relatively balanced across the values.
+The HeadTail binning used within the calculation is tailored to exponential distributions and resulting Simpson diversity is then relatively balanced across the values.
 The values 1 showing a big spike mean that the probability that any other value is within the same bin is 100%, hence no diversity in the area.
 It is typical for fairly homogenous compact urban tissues.

 ![Histograms of statistical distribution of contextual versions of ‌width of a street profile.
 Interquartile mean (top left), interquartile range (top right) interdecile Theil index (bottom left), Simpson index (bottom right).](source/figures/ch7/detail_sdsSPW.pdf "Histograms of contextual width of a street"){#fig:detail_sdsSPW width=100%}